vlaaad/reveal/README.md

   improvements to Reveal;
 - `REVISION` is a commit number from the beginning of a history.

-Reveal's compatibility promise applies to its public API: `vlaaad.reveal` and `vlaaad.reveal.ext` namespaces, everything else is implementation detail that is subject to change.
+Reveal's compatibility promise applies to its public API: `vlaaad.reveal` ns, everything else is implementation detail that is subject to change.
 Reveal's UI and controls might change in the future.